Top 9 Renovations to Increase Home Value in 2025

 Livable square footage often increases your appraised value.

-“More and more floor plans that don’t work as well nowadays are getting more and more of a pushback,” according to Santiago Valdez, a Chicago agent with 21 years of experience.
+“More and more floor plans that don’t work as well nowadays are getting more and more of a pushback,” according to Santiago Valdez, a Chicago agent with more than two decades of experience.
 Standalone kitchens or bathrooms on the smaller side are seen as outdated, and buyers aren’t as willing to make them work as they used to be.

 Consider reworking the floor plan or adding additional space to make the home more functional for modern living.
 Valdez recommends you consider features like these: